 U-Haul offers uncovered, covered and enclosed vehicle storage units to fit motorcycles, cars, trucks, RVs, boats and other vehicles.
-If you reserve an uncovered vehicle storage unit, consider using a weatherproof car cover made of breathable material to keep your vehicle clean.
+If you reserve an uncovered unit for boat storage, consider using a weatherproof cover made of breathable material to keep your boat clean.
 A car cover will also keep the vehicle dry of rain, snow, sleet and hail.
 You can also shrink wrap your RVs and boats for extra protection from weather damage.
 Be sure to add ventilation to prevent moisture and mildew problems.

 5. Cover and fill your tires:

 First, make sure that your tires are filled to the recommended tire pressure to help prevent flat spots from occurring.
 If your vehicle is parked in an uncovered storage space, cover the tires to protect them from sun damage.
 Place a block of wood or other chock block on either side of your tire to prevent any rolling or moving.
 Parking brakes may cause damage if stored long term as the cables may freeze over the winter months.

 Turn off your propane tank and remove the tank from the RV.
 Use caps for your propane lines to prevent dirt, insects and anything else from getting in.
 When removing the propane tank, make sure you store t in a well ventilated, dry area.